PIXLR: Editing Graphics In the Cloud

 - Type - add stylized text to your image

-In PIXLR express there is also a collage tool that you can choose upon launching PIXLR Express that can be useful for infographics or artistic collections of images.
+There is also a collage tool that you can choose upon launching PIXLR Express that can be useful for infographics or artistic collections of images.

 Adding images created by Profweb’s Web Integrator Guillaume Vachon to a collage in PIXLR Express by clicking on the blue ‘plus’ sign.